Carlos Slim’s Net Worth, Houses and Cars He is Known For

 carlos slim net worth

-Carlos Slim’s everyday car is a custom Mercedes 4×4, which he likes to drive by himself even through heavy Mexico City traffic.
-He, however, owns several other luxury rides, including a beefed-up Chevy Suburban, which he drives for more rugged occasions.
+He also owns several other luxury rides, including a beefed-up Chevy Suburban, which he drives for more rugged occasions.
 Although he dislikes using private jets, Slim occasionally flies on commercial airplanes, and sometimes he rides in the Telmex helicopter.

-His car collection includes:
+His Carlos Slim’s car collection includes:

 • An auto Bentley Continental Flying Spur,